Home · Property Management · Renting Out a New Build

 Fittings and hardware

-If we had to pick just two, we would invest in the kitchen splashback and the landscaping.
-These two upgrades have the biggest visible impact in listing photos and at home opens, which directly affects how quickly your property leases and at what rent.
+If we had to pick just two, we'd put the money into the kitchen splashback and the landscaping.
+Those two have the biggest visible impact in listing photos and at home opens, which is what actually drives how fast it leases and for how much.

 02

-Before you accept the keys, run through this list with your builder.
-Anything missed here becomes your problem the moment settlement happens.
+Before you accept the keys, run through this with your builder.
+Whatever gets missed here becomes your problem the moment settlement happens.

 Practical completion checks